An easy recipe for a keto fruit cake that tastes wonderfully nutty and rich without being cloyingly sweet.

 - In a medium bowl, whisk together the eggs, butter, vanilla, stevia, orange zest, and kosher salt.

-- Add the almond flour, whisking it in until very smooth.
-Whisk in the baking soda.
+- Add the almond flour and mix it in with a rubber spatula until very smooth.
+Mix in the baking soda.

 - Bake until a toothpick inserted in the center comes out clean, about 30 minutes.
 The cake won't get very dark.